Singular values of large non-central random matrices: Proof of Theorem

-It turns out that for our choice of $\la=\la_r$ random variable $\alpha_r\topp N$ is close to its extreme value $1$ while the other coefficients are asymptotically negligible.
-Since this only holds on $\Omega_N$ a more precise statement is as follows. \begin{lemma} There exist deterministic constants $C$ and $N_0$ such that for all $N>N_0$ and $\omega\in\Omega_N$ we have
+It turns out that for our choice of $\la=\la_r$ random variable $\alpha_r=\alpha_r\topp N$ is close to its extreme value $1$ while the other coefficients are asymptotically negligible.
+Since this only holds on $\Omega_N$ a more precise statement is as follows.